PROTECT OREGON, OHIO

 ~18 Municipalities: Moratoriums Spreading

 Maumee (12-month), Waterville city (6-month), Waterville Township (12-month), Monclova Township, and Richfield have all enacted moratoriums.
 Lake Township (Lucas County) voted March 3 to impose a 12-month moratorium.
 Monroe Township enacted a similar moratorium on March 9.
-Approximately 18 municipalities statewide are now considering or have enacted temporary bans — a wave of local resistance that reflects the same concerns Oregon residents have been raising.
+Plain Township (Stark Co.) approved a 12-month moratorium March 24; Massillon City Council approved a 180-day moratorium April 6; Canton Township (Stark Co.) approved a 12-month moratorium April 11; Cincinnati extended temporary restrictions through end of 2026.
+Over 20 municipalities statewide are now considering or have enacted temporary bans — a wave of local resistance that reflects the same concerns Oregon residents have been raising.

 What this shows: Oregon is not an outlier.
 Communities across Ohio are using every available tool to slow down and scrutinize data center projects before approving them.